suny-poly-cs-club/attendance-app-web-panel/README.md

 pnpm install
 pnpm Build
 ```
 ### TODO:
 - check in page that can be accessed by QR code
 - switch qr code to url to check in page ^
 - page showing all club days you've checked in to
+- live check in feed on QR page?
+  - show people's names in a feed as they check in, with the QR code above it